arivictor/intentional-architecture-in-python/book/6-ports-adapters.md

 Adapters translate between domains.
 If you're not translating, you probably don't need an adapter.

-## When You Don't Need Multiple Adapters
+### When You Don't Need Multiple Adapters

-We built three repository implementations: in-memory, JSON, and SQLite.
-We created multiple notification services.
+We built three repository adapters (in-memory, JSON, and SQLite) and multiple service adapters (SMTP, console).
 This demonstrates flexibility.
 But do you always need it?

 **You don't need multiple adapters if:**